evanrmurphy/custom-fb-firefox-extension/README.md

 ## To do

-- On the News Feed, show a counter hovering in the bottom, top or some constant place on screen with the total number of posts hidden so far.
+1. On the News Feed, show a counter hovering in the bottom, top or some constant place on screen with the total number of posts hidden so far.
 This way if a scroll-to-load interaction loads only more posts from already-encountered authors, the counter will update indicating the app has responded and isn't halted.
+2. There is an actual apparent bug related to the scroll-to-load interaction.
+If it fails to show any new authors, then it will continue showing a loading indicator but not actually be loading new posts.
+User has to scroll up a bit and then back down for it to start actually loading again.
+Need to fix this.

 Helpful links: